 WiFi Hotspot Pilot Program

-The Library has fifteen WiFi Hotspots that patrons can check out for one week and provides unlimited data over a 4G/3G signal on the Sprint network.
+The Library has WiFi Hotspots that patrons can check out for one week and which provide unlimited data over a 4G/3G signal on the Sprint network.
 Patrons can place holds on Hotspots and renew them up to three times if there are no current holds on the devices.

 Printing is available on either floor at a cost of $0.15/page for black and white print jobs, and $0.25/page for color print jobs.
 Print jobs can be released on either floor.